Shirllie-Apiyo/C_Sharp/README.md

 - ..\..\
 - code . (to open vs code)
-- the main project will be in the GradeBook folder in the scr folder
+- the main project will be in the GradeBook folder in the scr folder install the C # extension for vs code